The Twins

 That was the last transmission I got from the dispatcher.
 It would normally be a two officer call but there weren’t any other units available.
 I was used to it and headed towards the call at a high rate of speed.
 I didn’t turn on any emergency lights or siren.

 I called on the scene and turned the corner onto Merrimac Street.
 As I did, headlights came on and a car parked at the curb took off towards me.
-The white Chevy Nova drove past me at a normal rate of speed.
+The old white Chevy Nova drove past me at a normal rate of speed.
 I continued towards the call.
 I used the car spotlight to check addresses.
 While I’m checking things out, I hear the dispatcher pull an officer off another call to come help me.
 I didn’t think about it at the time.
 As I pulled up to the address, I realized this was where the car who passed me was pulling away from.
 Since I was thinking about the situation and not procedure, I screwed up.
 I pulled up in front of the address.
 I should’ve stopped down the block a house or two to observe.
 Now I must go in.
 As I exited the car two five year old girls came running out of the house.
 They had to be twins.
 They looked exactly alike and were dressed alike.
 They were beautiful little girls.
 They came running at me crying at the same time yelling, “They shot my daddy!
 They shot my daddy!”

 I grabbed them, “Everything is okay.
 Nothing will hurt you now.”